charlielee/boats-animator/docs/features/main-window.md

 This toggles whether the program should play sounds.
 The only sound currently used in Boats Animator is a shutter "clicking" sound when the [capture button](#capture-button) is pressed.

 ### Change directory
+Select this to change the folder Boats Animator exports captured frames to.

+!!! warning "Warning"
-Select this to change the folder Boats Animator exports captured frames to. **Please be aware that Boats Animator will overwrite the existing frames in this directory if it has been used for a project before.** This behaviour will be changed in a future version.
+    Please be aware that Boats Animator will overwrite the existing frames in this directory if it has been used for a project before.
+This behaviour will be changed in a future version.